I. General Policy

 iii.
 Staff.
 In situations that involve staff, the Human Resources Office plays an important role in implementing this policy.

 iv.
 Students.
 In situations that involve students, the SAFE Office: Interpersonal Misconduct Prevention and Support, Rice’s Deputy Title IX Coordinators, and Student Judicial Programs also play an important role in implementing this policy.
 See also Rice’s Title IX Policies.

 Discrimination.
 Discrimination occurs when a student or employee is denied equal opportunity and suffers unfavorable or disparate treatment because of that individual’s protected class; i.e., their race, color, religion, sex (including pregnancy), sexual orientation, gender identity, national or ethnic origin, genetic information, ancestry, age, disability, veteran status, or other protected categories under the law.
 Discrimination may also occur when an educational or employment policy or practice has a disproportionately adverse impact on protected class members.

 Harassment.
 Harassment is unwelcome conduct (whether physical, verbal, written, or via technology) that is based on a protected class.
-Moreover, harassing behavior not based on any of the above discriminatory factors that creates a hostile educational or workplace environment also is unacceptable and subject to corrective action.
 Harassment has the purpose or potential effect of unreasonably interfering with an individual’s work performance or educational participation.
 Harassment violates this policy and is subject to disciplinary action when 1) enduring the offensive conduct becomes a condition of continuing in or receiving benefits in one’s employment or educational program, or 2) the conduct is severe or pervasive enough to create a work or educational environment that a reasonable person would consider intimidating, hostile, or abusive.
 Behaviors that could support a finding of harassment, if pervasive or severe, may include, but are not limited to: epithets or slurs, negative stereotyping, threatening, intimidating or hostile acts, bullying, denigrating jokes and display or circulation (including through e-mail) of written or graphic materials that are based on protected class and occurring within the learning, living, or working environment.